 Definition of squeeze play

-A squeeze is when a player 3bet when there is already an open raise and a cold call.
-The most common squeeze play is when the player on the open raise button, the player on the small blind call and the player on the big blind 3bet.
-His 3bet will be named "squeeze play".
-Generally, it is more strategic to do a squeeze play in position, but the squeeze play out of position can also be an option.
+A squeeze is when a player 3-bets when there is already an open raise and a cold call.
+The most common squeeze play is when the player on the button raises, the player in the small blind calls and the player in the big blind 3bets.
+His 3bet will be called a squeeze play.
+Generally, it is more strategic to make a squeeze play in position, but squeeze play out of position can also be an option.

 Why do we do a squeeze play?

-The player who squeeze wants to have the initiative.
+The squeeze player wants to have the initiative.
 He doesn't want to simply call out of position and be bluffed by the player in position who may represent a range of hands.
-The player who squeeze in BB position when the button opens and the player in SB call position does so because the button has a big range and will have to fold often.
+The player who squeezes in BB position when the button opens and the player in SB position calls, does so because the button has a big range and will have to fold often.
 The same is true for the small blind.
-If the player in the SB position had a big hand, he probably would have made a 3bet.
+If the player in SB position had a big hand, he would probably have made a 3bet.
 The 3bet will have a high success rate here.
 And when the player who makes a squeeze play is called, he can still represent a wide range of hands and win the hand after the flop.